Model Reduction for Nonlinear Systems by Balanced Truncation of State and Gradient Covariance: Results

+We compare the performance of the ROMs in terms of forecasting error normalized by the mean kinetic energy along each testing trajectory in \cref{fig:jet_Galerkin_performance}.
+Predicted flowfield snapshots along the most energetic testing trajectory are shown in \cref{fig:Galerkin_snapshots}.
 We observe that the POD-based model does not capture the growth of the disturbance, likely because the most energetic POD modes were primarily supported downstream.
-On the other hand the BPOD-based model captures the initial transient growth, but rapidly blows up as nonlinearities become significant.
+On the other hand the BPOD-based model captures the initial growth, but rapidly blows up as nonlinearities become significant.
 Between these extremes is CoBRAS, which captures the initial growth and has physically plausible, yet quantitatively inaccurate behavior at later times.
-This provided a suitable initial projection for TrOOP, which was able to significantly reduce the error at later times.
-Initializing with POD caused TrOOP to get stuck in a local minimum with much worse performance (see \cref{fig:TrOOP_convergence} in \cref{app:TrOOP_convergence}).
+Though CoBRAS provided quantitatively accurate forecasts for only a short time, it produced a suitable initial projection for TrOOP, which was able to significantly reduce the error at later times.

-Similar and slightly improved results were also obtained using CoBRAS with longer time horizons and more gradient samples.
+Similar and slightly improved results were also obtained using CoBRAS with longer gradient sampling horizons $L$ and more gradient samples.
 The performance of POD and BPOD was largely independent of the model dimension, while the dimension had a significant effect on the performance of CoBRAS.
 Certain model dimensions consistently produced accurate predictions regardless of the gradient sampling strategy, while others produced models that blew up on some of the larger trajectories after correctly predicting the initial growth of the disturbance up to $t \approx 15$.